What we believe

 From October 2013 to March 2015, the English Department, for the second time in our history, found ourselves without a pastor.
 With no interim in the offing, we were out of necessity impelled to pull together as a church body, and along with a roster of guest speakers, put our God-given gifts into practice and step up to fill the gap.
 Through this experience, we not only have been able to carry the testimony of God supplying all our needs, but can attest that in affirming Jesus Christ as Head of His church, adhering to His Word, and depending on Him in prayer, He proved Himself faithful, working in hearts through His Spirit, and building His church as He promised He would.
 Against the odds, the church body not only strengthened, but actually grew during this period—in attendance, membership, and ministries.

 And in God's always perfect plan and timing, He brought Ron and Katie Sisco to us in March of 2015.
 Having served as missionaries in Japan for 25 years, like the Brucks nearly 30 years earlier, they surrendered up retirement and family and returned to ministry.
 (Incidentally, it was the Brucks who had been instrumental in bringing the Siscos to Japan in the 1970s.)
 In addition, during our time without a pastor in 1994-95, Ron had been a regular on our rotation of guest speakers, making their arrival feel more like a return.
 Though they had originally committed to two years with us, Ron and Katie "re-retired" from full-time service in Japan in October 2020—faithfully ministering to us for five and a half years.

 The ministry continues.
-Looking back, our road has not always been smooth, but our story testifies to God's faithfulness and grace.
+Our road, while not always smooth, testifies to God's faithfulness and grace.
 He has never failed us, and He never will fail us as we walk in His Truth, according to His Word, and by His Spirit.
 Our continual prayer is that we as His local body will remain ever faithful to Him as our Head.